GiovaniSerra/networking-labs/CCNA/basic/stp-rstp-basics/README.md

 | **Learning** | Learning | Populates MAC table, drops data |
 | **Forwarding** | Forwarding | Active data transmission |

+#### RSTP Port Roles Definition

+IEEE 802.1w redefines Spanning Tree port roles into four explicit operational assignments:

+* **Root Port (RP):** The single interface on a non-root switch that provides the lowest-cost path toward the Root Bridge.
+It forwards data traffic.
+* **Designated Port (DP):** The interface elected per network segment/collision domain that forwards traffic toward that segment and advertises BPDUs.
+* **Alternate Port (AP):** An interface providing an alternative/backup path toward the Root Bridge through a different switch (evaluates upstream Sender Bridge IDs).
+If the current Root Port fails, the Alternate Port immediately takes over as the new Root Port.
+* **Backup Port (BP):** An interface providing redundant connectivity to the same shared segment/switch (where a single switch has multiple ports connected to the same hub or collision domain).
+It receives superior BPDUs originating from another interface on the exact same local switch and remains discarded to prevent local loop formation.
+* **Disabled Port:** An interface administratively shut down or not actively participating in Spanning Tree calculations.

 ---

 ## Topology Architecture